miles-till/linux-multi-boot/README.md

 18. Install Fedora to sda6
 19. Boot into Fedora
 20. Open terminal
-21. Run `blkid` to find the UUID for sdb1
+21. Run `sudo blkid` to find the UUID for sdb1
 22. Run `sudo nano /etc/fstab` and add a line `UUID={uuid}  /data  ext4  defaults,auto  0  2` where `{uuid}` is the UUID for `sdb1`
 23. Run `lsblk` to check that partitionals are correctly configured
 24. Run `swapon --show` to check that swap is correctly configured to use sda5